-If you are interested in joining the Norwood MRC, please complete the following three forms:
+If you are interested in joining the Norwood MRC, please visit MA Responds to register.

 It is necessary for MRC volunteers to be familiar with Incident Management and the Incident Command Structure in order to effectively work in unison with other agencies and organizations.
 It is therefore highly recommended that all MRC volunteers take the following on-line courses.
 If you have any questions about the courses or need any assistance, please do not hesitate to contact us.

 1. IS-700a NIMS Awareness